 The School does not prohibit adult consumption of alcoholic drinks in particular places on the School premises, on specified occasions, at functions for adults, but only after written permission has been given by the Principal.
 Non-alcoholic drinks will always be available at such occasions.

 We encourage fundraising activities without an emphasis on alcohol consumption.
-Any fundraising involving alcohol must not be advertised in official School publications, and, with the exception of instances given approval by the Principal, alcohol is not allowed on the School's premises.
+With the exception of instances given approval by the Principal, alcohol is not allowed on the School's premises.